ahaldane/ndarray_ducktypes/doc/NDarray_Ducktypes.md

 In order to combine different ndarray-ducktypes together, or provide additional behavior, it can sometimes be useful to subclass your ducktype or someone else's ducktype.
 It is reasonable to try to implement your ducktype's api to allow others to subclass it and still use your api function implementations.

 To help with this, the function `get_duck_cls(*args)` is defined in `ndarray_ducktypes.common`.
 Given a set of input arguments, it returns the most derived ducktype class, and counts plain `ndarray`s as the base type even if your ducktype does not subclass ndarray.
 If the inputs contain multiple ducktypes which are not related by inheritance, it will raise and exception.
-It will return the corresponding ndarray or a duck-array type if given a scalar of duck-scalar.
+If given a scalar of duck-scalar it will return the corresponding ndarray or a duck-array type .

 Often, by calling this at the start of your api method implementation on all the inputs and converting all inputs to the returned class, you will allow downstream users to subclass your ducktype such that your api methods preserve their subtype.
 [XXX should we check known types? if one ducktype knows the other but not vice-versa, use that one?]